ropensci/software-review/packaging_guide.md

 * We recommend check the extent of your test coverage using the [**covr** package](https://github.com/jimhester/covr).
 Including a coverage badge in your package's README makes it easy for reviewers to see how well-tested your package is.

 * Even if your use [continuous integration](#ci), we recommend that you run tests locally prior to submitting your package, as some tests are often skipped.
-In addition, we recommend that prior to submitting your package, you use Gabor Csardi's [**goodpractice**](https://github.com/MangoTheCat/goodpractice/) package to check your package for likely sources of errors.
+(You will want to set `Sys.setenv(NOT_CRAN="true")` in order to ensure all tests are run.)
+In addition, we recommend that prior to submitting your package, you use Gabor Csardi's [**goodpractice**](https://github.com/MangoTheCat/goodpractice/) package to check your packagee for likely sources of errors, and run `devtools::spell_check()` to find spelling errors in documentation.

 ## <a href="#ver" name="ver"></a> Versioning